redwoodjs/example-store-stripe/README.md

 The first can be found in the [redwoodjs-stripe](https://github.com/chrisvdm/redwoodjs-stripe) repo.

 The first was focused on integrating Stripe with RedwoodJS from the ground up.
-This presented many technical challenges, namely, how can we make RedwoodJS a more-pluggable Framework.
+This presented many technical challenges, namely, how can we make RedwoodJS a more-pluggable framework.

 This project takes the opposite approach by focusing on what a Stripe integration in a RedwoodJS Project would look like.